 A space for community partners to tell their own stories.

-These collaborative exhibits are an opportunity for community groups and cultural organizations from all over Surrey to showcase their treasures and share their stories with a wider audience.
+Community Treasures exhibits are an opportunity for community groups, individuals, and cultural organizations from Surrey to showcase their treasures and share their stories with a wider audience.

 The Real Mandrake the Magician

 A highlight on Surrey's own world-renowned magician, mentalist, illusionist, escapologist, ventriloquist and stunt performer.
 His son Lon teamed up with MOS to pay tribute to his father's compelling story of curiosity and cultural transformation.

 This exhibit celebrated the 20th anniversary of the volunteer-run Fraser Valley Heritage Rail Society.
 The exhibit includes historic photos, video, models, a replica Cloverdale Station sign and artifacts from two collections.